dc138/CommandRegex/README.md

 aliases = [
     { accept = "^gmc$", replace = "gamemode creative" }
 ]

+register = [
+    "gmc"
+]
 ```

 The `accept` field represents the regex that must be matched for a certain command to be replaced.
 Do **NOT** include the leading `/` character here.

+The `register` field includes commands that will be shown to the user to auto-complete.
+Not very usefull when using regex to match a command's name, as there is usually no way to register all posible commands that will match a specified regex.

 You must use the `^` and `$` beginning and end of string to match the command, unless you want to replace text in the middle of commands.
 You may use capture groups in the `accept` regex, which you may then use in the `replace` field by using `\n` where `n` is the capture group number, similar to vim's `:s` command.